Motiursd/SQL-Projects/Tour_Management_System/README.md

 # 📖 Project Overview

-The **Tour Management System** is a console-based application that automates the complete tour booking process.

-Customers can browse tour packages, make bookings, complete payments, submit reviews, and manage reservations.
+The **Tour Management System** is a console-based application developed using **C++** and **MySQL**.
+It automates the complete tour booking process by allowing customers to browse tour packages, book tours, make payments, submit reviews, and manage reservations.

-Administrators can efficiently manage packages, hotels, transport, payments, refunds, reports, and customers through a secure admin panel.
+The system also provides a powerful **Admin Panel** to manage customers, packages, hotels, transport, tour guides, bookings, payments, refunds, and reports.

 ---